Vyral/base-template/_posts/2018-05-24-how-do-interest-rates-influence-your-home-buying-decision.md

 Now that spring is here and we are moving closer to summer, which market trends do you need to keep an eye on moving forward as a buyer in 2018?

-One of the most important trends is **how interest rates are moving.** One of the biggest questions buyers are asking right now is how much they can afford for their monthly mortgage payment.
-Interest rates play a big part in answering this question, and though rates have started to increase lately, they are still historically low.
+**The movement of interest rates is an especially important trend right now.** One of the biggest questions buyers are asking right now is how much they can afford for their monthly mortgage payment.
+Interest rates play a big part in answering this question, and though rates have started to increase lately, they are still at historic lows.

 {% include pullquote.html %}